 As users of I.C.T., we will continue to develop our skills with coding and look to refine our research skills.

-As artists, we will be drawing synagogues and creating emotive artwork developed around the classic poppy images.
+As artists, we will be drawing wildlife and considering the landscapes around our amazing world.

-Moving into winter, the temperatures will undoubtedly be dropping – please ensure that the children have appropriate P.E. kit, such as tracksuit bottoms, for their outdoor learning.
+As we are well and truly in winter, the temperatures will undoubtedly often be cold – please ensure that the children have appropriate P.E. kit, such as tracksuit bottoms, for their outdoor learning.
 As always, they will need their black shorts and white T-shirts for all other sessions.

 Thank you again for all your support.
-We have a busy but very exciting year ahead of us, and I know that everyone in Year 6 will rise to the challenge!
+It will be a busy but exciting term.
+Year 6, as always, will rise to the challenge!